 aspirant interested in making progress must strive to follow this code of

 conduct.
 In the next lesson we will talk about some self-discipline.

 May the Peace be with you.

-Bipin Joshi is a software consultant, an author and a yoga mentor with more than 22 years of experience in classical yoga system of India.
-He is an internationally published author and has authored or co-authored more than ten technology books for Apress and WROX press.
+Bipin Joshi is an independent software consultant, trainer, author, yoga mentor, and meditation teacher with over 24 years of experience in classical form of Yoga.
+He is an internationally published author and has authored or co-authored more than twelve books on .NET technologies.
 He has been awarded as a Most Valuable Professional by Microsoft.
 He has also written a few Marathi books including Devachya Davya Hati and Natha Sankentincha Danshu.
-Having embraced yoga way of life he also teaches Kriya and Meditation to selected individuals.
+Having embraced the Yoga way of life he also teaches Ajapa Yoga to selected individuals.